3F/web.vsSBE/Scripts_&_Commands/SBE-Scripts/Components/CommentComponent.md

 # CommentComponent #

-Any supported comments with scripts
+Any supported comments in scripts.

 # Available syntax #